-The legal requirements and components were set in place by various laws which sought to offer equality in as many personal, professional and academic scenarios as possible.
+The legal requirements and components set in place today are based on various laws which sought to offer equality in as many personal, professional and academic scenarios as possible.
 A standard was set by The Rehabilitation Act of 1973, a law which was established to require federal and federally funded programs to promote the treatment and inclusion of individuals with disabilities.
 The Rehabilitation Act requires affirmative action in employment by the federal government and government contractors, prohibiting discrimination on the basis of disability.

-Although the act was initially established as a means of focusing on inequality within employment, it has since broadened and expanded to put further emphasis on the technology spectrum due to the influx of internet usage over the last 20 years.
+Although the Act was initially established as a means of focusing on inequality within employment, it has since broadened and expanded to put further emphasis on the technology being utilized due to the influx of Internet usage over the last 20 years.
 When workplaces, classrooms and online environments are not accessible to individuals with disabilities, those responsible may have to pay the piper and also risk harming their reputation.

-Section 504 is a law which aims to create educational models specific to catering to the needs of individuals with disabilities.
+Section 504 aims to create educational models specific to catering to the needs of individuals with disabilities.
 By law, it should be implemented in any local educational agency, system of vocational education, or other school system.